polterguy/phosphorusfive/core/p5.exp/README.md

   src:New value
 ```

-This is because the "/*" node returns all children of the *[_data]* segment, but the iterator after
+This is because the `/*` node returns all children of the *[_data]* segment, but the iterator after
 that iterator, will make sure only the nodes from (including) the 1st node, to (not including) the 3rd
 node will be returned.
-The range iterator returns nodes according to [n1..n2>, to use mathematical
+The range iterator returns nodes according to [n1..n2>, to use math terminology,
-terminology.
+and formalize its function.

 Both the start and the end of your range iterator are optional arguments to it, and if not supplied,
-will have the default values of "1st node" and "last node", whatever they are.
+will have the default values of "zeroth node" and "last node", whatever they are.
 For instance, to change the
-value of all nodes, except the 1st child node of the above *[_data]* segment, you could use something like
+value of all nodes, except the zeroth child node of the above *[_data]* segment, you could use something like
 this

 ```